 Application for the German-French Master of "Transnational Journalism"

-Students interested in the German-French Master’s program in Transnational Journalism have the opportunity to apply for admission to the Master’s program for the winter semester 2021/22 via the homepage of the University of Mainz (online application) from the beginning of April 2021.
-The Transnational Journalism Master program starts in the winter semester only and a total of 12 places are available: six places at the Journalism Department, six places at the Sorbonne Nouvelle 3.
-Interested students can apply—regardless of their origin—at both universities.
+Students interested in the German-French Master's programme "Transnational Journalism" have the opportunity to apply for admission to the Master's programme for the winter semester 2024/25 via the homepage of the University of Mainz (online application) from the beginning of April 2024.
+The programme can only be taken up in the winter semester, and a total of 12 places are available: six places at the Department of Journalism, six places at the Sorbonne Nouvelle.
+Interested students can apply - regardless of their origin - at both universities.

 Language certificates